mongodb/docs-realm/docs-release-notes.md

 # September 1, 2022

 ## Flutter SDK
-- Open & Close a Realm: New section w/tested code example for customizing the default configuration
+- Open & Close a Realm: New section with tested code example for customizing the default configuration
 - Sync Device Data/Sync Multiple Processes: New page showing how to use Realm with Sync from multiple processes

 ## Kotlin SDK